Middle School Curriculum

 Intermediate Dance

+Meets the 6th grade one-year performing arts and annual physical education requirement.
 Prerequisite: Principles of Dance and/or placement audition.

+Meets the 6th grade one-year performing arts and annual physical education requirement.
 Prerequisite: Intermediate Dance and/or placement audition.

-This course is designed to develop and challenge the skills of previously-trained dancers.
-Emphasis is placed on proper technique and form through the advanced study of multiple genres (jazz, ballet, contemporary, and hiphop).
-Performance skills are also polished through participation in different productionsthroughoutthe year, including the annual dance concert.
+This course is designed to develop and challenge the skills of advanced dancers.
+Emphasis is placed on technique through the advanced study of multiple styles of dance including, but not limited to jazz, ballet, contemporary, and hip hop.
+Performance skills are polished through participation in different productions throughout the year, including the annual dance concert.
 Personal goal setting, concentration on physical discipline, and embracing the creative process are all on the agenda.
-Students will be placed in this advanced dance class based on technique, flexibility, and ability to pick up and retain choreography.
-Students should wear appropriate dance attire and bring shoes necessary for jazz and contemporary movement styles.
-(This class can also earn PE credit.)
+It has a focus on well developed technique, picking up advanced choreography, and stylized movement.
+Students are challenged by having many performance opportunities in multiple performance spaces.
+Students continue to develop their creative abilities through more advanced improvisation, choreography, and performance which include advanced levels of ballet, jazz, contemporary, hip hop, and tap.

 Visual Arts Electives

-- Fundamentals of 3D Art/Ceramics
+- Fundamentals of Film

 - Exploration of Ceramics